This easy apple cake recipe is the perfect fall treat! Moist, tender, and warmly spiced, it's a wonderful dessert, breakfast, or afternoon snack.

 Then, add the apples and HALF the walnuts.
 (I accidentally dumped them all in at first – oops!)
 Use a rubber spatula to fold them into the batter.

-Pour the batter into a prepared baking pan, and use an offset spatula to gently smooth the top.
-Finally, sprinkle the remaining walnuts over the cake, and bake!
+Pour the batter into a prepared baking pan.
+Use an offset spatula to gently smooth the top.
+Sprinkle the remaining walnuts over the cake.

 Find the complete recipe with measurements below.